ashleyminor/kwk-level-1-lecture-004-ruby-2-recap-and-methods/README.md

 Just defining a method does nothing, it only creates the method.
 When we want to run it, we have to call it by the name we gave it.

-Students can practice writing an about me on white boards along with instructors.
+Students can write a practice `about_me` on white boards along with instructors.
+(Can replace Karlie and her information with your own.)

 ```ruby
 def about_me